phalcon/documentation/docs/support-helper.md

 Encodes a string using `json_encode` and throws an exception if the JSON data cannot be encoded

-The following options are used if none specified for `json_encode`
+The following options are used if none are specified for `json_encode`

 - JSON_HEX_TAG
 - JSON_HEX_APOS